Subscribe to Our Newsletter

 by Großwald

-Expanding the Pegasus Fleet
+Expanding Global Reach of the Pegasus Program

-Strategic Importance of the KC-46A
+Strategic Role of the KC-46A Pegasus

 “Although the KC-46A previously operated under U.S. Central Command, this mission establishes a foundation for sustained expeditionary operations.”

-Challenges in Development and Production
+Overcoming Challenges in Development and Production

-• Technical Issues: The Remote Vision System (RVS), critical for the refueling process, has been a consistent source of problems.
-Operators use the RVS, a camera-based system, to guide refueling operations.
-However, the initial version suffered from poor image quality, particularly during missions involving low-profile aircraft like the F-35 fighter jet.
-Boeing is developing an enhanced version, RVS 2.0, which is expected to be operational in two years.
+• Technical Limitations: The Remote Vision System (RVS), critical for guiding refueling operations, initially suffered from poor image quality, particularly when refueling low-profile aircraft like the F-35.
+Boeing is addressing these issues with the development of RVS 2.0, expected to be operational within two years.

-Future Competition and Budgetary Pressures
+Future Outlook: Competition and Innovation

 Großwald profile image